oilboi/Crafter-Minetest/README.md

 - make grass spread
 - water buckets
 - buckets water farmland
--pickaxe required to mine stone based nodes
+- pickaxe required to mine stone based nodes
--Crafting bench
+- Crafting bench
--Farming with hoes, grass drops seeds, bread, etc -simplify mobs ai
+- Farming with hoes, grass drops seeds, bread, etc
+- simplify mobs ai
--running out of a node when placing tries to replace it with another of the same item in inventory -crafting bench
+- running out of a node when placing tries to replace it with another of the same item in inventory
+- crafting bench
--add in default furnace
+- add in default furnace
 - add backgrounds to all gui elements
 - make furnaces drop all items on destroy instead of not allowing you to mine them
 - added glass - smelt sand